blade-ui-kit/docs/mapbox.md

 - [Alpine.js](https://github.com/alpinejs/alpine) `^2.3`
 - [Mapbox](https://docs.mapbox.com/mapbox-gl-js/api/) `^1.8`

-## Configuration

-To set up the API access token for Mapbox. you will need to add a configuration option to your config/services.php configuration file:
+To set up the API access token for Mapbox you will need to add a config option to your `config/services.php` file:

 ```php
 'mapbox' => [